ESCCwebsupport/example-school-jekyll/_send/check-if-this-works.md

 Content goes in here eh?

 Didn’t know this would open up… But you can edit this section in visual editor.
+And in content editor.

 * Hi there
 * And hi also